 How does hypnosis for anxiety work?

-Hypnosis therapy for anxiety, as carried out here in London, uses guided visualizations and brings you into a feeling of focused and intense concentration, which actually creates a pleasant and enjoyable heightened state of awareness.
-This is nothing new or strange.
+In other word, hypnosis is really nothing new or strange.
 In fact, every day you are, in a sense, hypnotizing yourself!
 This is really true!
-For example, just think about when you read or watch television or simply are sitting and daydreaming.
-You are focusing in on something and excluding other information.
-This is exactly what happens during your session of hypnosis for anxiety.
-The difference is that in a hypnosis session, the hypnotherapist is guiding you into that relaxed state, rather than you doing that yourself.
-It is also perfectly safe, just as reading or daydreaming, is usually perfectly safe.
+For example, just think about those times you are engrossed and reading or watch television or simply are sitting and daydreaming.
+In these examples, you are focusing in on something and excluding other information.
+This process is exactly what happens during your session of hypnosis for anxiety.
+The only difference is that in a London anxiety hypnosis session, the hypnotherapist will be the one guiding you into that relaxed state.
+At other times it was you doing that yourself.
+As such hypnosis is also perfectly safe.
+It’s a safe as reading or daydreaming, which are of course, also usually perfectly safe.

-This means that when hypnotized during hypnosis, your focus can become selective and you will focus on specific thoughts and tasks, as guided by the anxiety therapist.
-Through addressing the subconscious, your hypnosis session will bring change at a subconscious level and means that you can reduce anxiety both in behaviours and in feelings.
-This is why hypnosis can be so effective.
-It directs the subconscious mind and the subconscious mind is often much more powerful than we give it credit for.
+This means that when hypnotized during hypnosis, your focus can become selective and narrowed.
+You will move to focus on specific thoughts and tasks, as guided by your anxiety hypnosis therapist.
+Through addressing the subconscious, your hypnosis session will create positive changes by bring change at a subconscious level.
+This means that you can successfully reduce anxiety both in behaviours and in your feelings.
+This is precisely why hypnosis can be so effective.
+Hypnosis directly addresses the subconscious mind.
+It is the subconscious mind which is often much more powerful than we give it credit for.

-Sometimes people associate hypnosis with stage or party tricks.
-However, a stage performer, wouldn’t normally use hypnosis to reduce phobias or anxiety during a performance.
-Using I use hypnosis for anxiety, here in London, the aim is purley therapeutic.
-Working as a therapist for anxiety, the hypnosis part of a session is simply a very different context and things are run differently.
+Sometimes people associate hypnosis with stage shows or party or parlour tricks.
+However, a stage hypnotist or performer certainly wouldn’t normally use hypnosis to reduce phobias or anxiety during a performance.
+In other words stage hypnotism is about entertainment.
+However, when a therapist uses hypnosis for anxiety, for example as I do at my London clinic, the aim is purely therapeutic.
+Working as a therapist for anxiety, the hypnosis section of a client session is simply a very different context to stage hypnotism and not comparable in any real meaningful sense.

-More on hypnosis as a therapy for anxiety
+More on hypnosis for anxiety in London therapy

 But, what actually is anxiety?

-Anxiety can simply be a feeling where you worry or experience fear or even panic.
-This anxiety experience can feel mild or severe.
+Anxiety is something natural to feel.
+Anxiety can simply be a feeling where you worry or experience fear or even panic about events, normally in the future.
+This anxiety experience can be feel just as something mild or can be something of greater severity.
 Anxiety is often experienced as physical sensations or noticeable symptoms.
-You may be familiar with that common feeling of a racing heartbeat, sweaty palms or feeling hot.
-Occasionally the symptoms can become so severe that you might have an anxiety attack or panic attack.
-Though a panic may feel scary, in reality it is simply thoughts and feelings and as such is perfectly safe.
-That it feels scary, can lead a panic attack to be misinterpreted as a heart attack.
+These may be in the tummy or chest, but also in the head and legs too.
+You may be very familiar with that common feeling of a racing heartbeat, sweaty palms or feeling hot.
+Occasionally anxiety symptoms can become so severe that a person may have an anxiety attack or panic attack.
+Some mistake this extreme feeling for a heart attack or stroke.
+However, though a panic may feel scary, in reality it is simply thoughts and feelings.
+As such a panic attack is in truth perfectly safe.
+As mentioned, that it feels scary, can lead a panic attack to be misinterpreted as a heart attack.
 However it is simply a strong physical feeling, and a panic attack or anxiety are both safe.
+In most cases you can ride it out safely.
 Nobody has ever died or suffered a physical damage from an anxiety attack.

-It is completely normal that everybody will feel anxiety at some point.
-This can be simply worrying about daily things, or worrying about a medical test, a job interview, or sitting an exam.
-It’s completely normal and understandable to have worries or concerns about those events.
-However, if you feel that it’s difficult to control your thoughts or worries or your anxiety is constant or is now affecting your daily life, then it may be time to do something about it.
+It is completely normal that all people will feel anxiety at some point in their life.
+This anxiety can be simply worrying about daily things, or worrying about a medical test, a job interview, or sitting an exam.
+We all go through anxiety provoking life events.
+It’s therefore completely normal and understandable to have worries or concerns about those events.
+Who wouldn’t?
+However, if you feel that it’s difficult to control your anxiety thoughts or worries or that your anxiety is constant or is now affecting your daily life, then it may be time to do something about it.

 Anxiety can sometimes be the symptom of an underlying concern.
 For example, a panic disorder, a phobia, post traumatic stress disorder or social anxiety disorder or a social phobia.
 In that case, hypnosis for anxiety could be one of the treatments that will help, however in the first instance, it is advisable to see your doctor or GP.
 They may give you a questionnaire or an assessment to identify whether you are indeed suffering, at present, from generalized anxiety disorder.
 Just ask yourself, if over the last few weeks, you have found it difficult to relax or you are troubled constantly by anxiety, anxious feelings, or you feel restless or worried or have a lot of trouble sleeping or you do feel physical symptoms such as dizziness or heart palpitations?
 These may point to an underlying anxiety disorder.
 This may be very easily treated, so seeing you doctor is always a good first step.